0xProject/0x-protocol-specification/v2/forwarder-specification.md

 - The amount of ZRX paid in fees cannot be repurchased
 - The supplied `feePercentage` is greater than 5% (represented as 0.05 \* 10^18)
 - The required ETH fee cannot be paid
+- More ETH is sold than the value included in the transaction

 ```solidity
     /// @dev Purchases as much of orders' makerAssets as possible by selling up to 95% of transaction's ETH value.